 The limited liability company combines the limited liability advantage of a corporation with the protection for the ownership interest.
-Yet, for several reasons we may prefer an LLC to either the LP or corporation:
+For several reasons, we may prefer an LLC to either a limited partnership or corporation.

 - Limited liability companies do not have the corporate advantage of prior IRS rulings concerning the sale of worthless stock or stock sold at a loss.

 - LLC membership interests arguably do not get the same discounted valuations for estate tax purposes as do limited partnership interests.
 This point, however, must still be clarified by future court cases.

 - If you sell 50% or more of your ownership in the limited liability company in any one year, it ends the tax advantages of the limited liability company.